AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/loading_scripts.md

 ## Step 1.
 Include your scripts in a resource package

-The Stingray engine treats Lua scripts exactly like any other kind of data file.
+The interactive engine treats Lua scripts exactly like any other kind of data file.
 Just like any other resources you want to use, you need to put your scripts into a resource package so that the game can load them into memory at runtime.

 For details on defining packages, see ~{ Loading and unloading content at runtime }~.